Each statement expression is a scope in which local labels can be

 Local label declarations must come at the beginning of the statement expression, right after the `({', before any ordinary declarations.

-The label declaration defines the label name, but does not define the label itself.
-You must do this in the usual way, with label:, within the statements of the statement expression.
+the label itself.
+You must do this in the usual way, with

 Go to the first, previous, next, last section, table of contents.